Building a New Type of U.S.-China Military-to-Military Relationship

 When the United States sold arms to Taiwan in 2008 and 2010, China protested by temporarily suspending military contacts with the United States.
 Do Washington and Beijing currently attach sufficient importance to military-to-military engagement to preclude future interruptions of this component of the bilateral relationship?
 What can be done to further institutionalize military-to-military ties?

 Again, military-to-military relations have been stable for almost four years now, and both governments currently attach great importance to this component of the overall bilateral relationship.
 Why should the U.S. government therefore attempt to provoke China with another major arms sale to Taiwan and risk creating a new off-and-on cycle of engagement between our two militaries?
 The next two years will be crucial for China and the United States, as Taiwan and the United States will both hold presidential elections in 2016.
 It would be a true disappointment if campaign politics override fundamental national interests and China is victimized in the process.

 To further institutionalize ties between the two militaries, the United States should first remove the restrictions required by the 2000 NDAA law.
 Both sides’ defense and military officials also should meet more regularly under the currently existing dialogue and consultation mechanisms, such as the Military Maritime Consultative Agreement, the Defense Consultation Talks, the Defense Policy Consultation Talks, as well as through newly formed dialogue channels between each side’s strategic planning departments and armies.
 The defense direct communication line (i.e., the hotline between both sides’ general staffs) should also be put into more use.
 Finally, the two militaries should perhaps begin to discuss the possibility of establishing communication channels between their theater commands.

-Kyle Churchman is an Intern with the Political and Security Affairs group at NBR.
+This interview was conducted by Kyle Churchman, an Intern with the Political and Security Affairs group at NBR.